First Aid for Attempted Suicide

 Because self-harm, also known as self-injury or self-cutting, involves physical injury, it can seem like self-harm and suicide are directly related.
 For example, it is common to think that cutting one’s wrist may be a suicidal gesture indicating that the person wishes to slit their wrists to die.

 Self-injury can indicate a number of different things.
 Many people who practice self-injury may not intend to kill themselves and may even see self-harm as a way of avoiding suicide.
-It is crucial to note that despite if the pattern of self-injury occurs over weeks, months, or years, the person may be at risk for suicide.
+It is crucial to note that with the pattern of self-injury occuring over weeks, months, or years, the person may be at risk for suicide.

 Here’s what you should do if you a self-harm situation presents to you: